 A few weeks ago I decided that I wanted to try my hand at doing some aircraft illustrations.
 I’m not really sure why, but I think the thing that attracted me to this kind of art was the fact that 1). it’s a highly technical kind of art (which I enjoy), and 2). it’s a nice break from doing 3d stuff all the time.
 Yeah, sometimes its nice to work on other things every now and then!

 Once I got into it, I quickly realized how difficult creating accurate side profile art really is.
 Do you know how hard it is to find high-quality reference material for perfectly side-on views of commercial aircraft?
 It’s not as easy as you’d think.
 Of course there is a lot of stuff floating around on the internet, but trying to find high-res detail shots showing the little details of these aircraft is a total pain.
-Some aircraft are more popular than others, and I quickly discovered that the McDonnell Douglas DC-10 is not one of them (compared to the newest stuff like 777s and A380s, that is).
+Some aircraft are more popular than others, and I quickly discovered that the McDonnell Douglas DC-10 is not one of them (compared to the newest stuff like the 777-300 and A380-800, that is).
 So – many of the details in these illustrations may not be totally accurate.

 In addition to the all white template at the top of this post, I created a few more to complete the set.
 First up is a detailed line drawing (below).
 This is actually how I start these illustrations – the line art comes first, and then I can go in and add in all the color and shadow afterwards.